AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/adobe-id.md

 Adobe’s identity management system helps admins create and manage user's access to applications and services.
 Refer to [Identity overview](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/identity.ug.html) to learn more.

 Adobe offers the following identity types or accounts to authenticate and authorize users:

+>[!NOTE]
+>If you already have an Adobe ID of type *Enterprise* or *Federated*, then that is the recommended one to use rather than creating a personal ID.
+Additionally, you can have multiple Adobe IDs.

 * **Personal ID**